 - Take the digits in the even-numbered positions (2nd, 4th, 6th – but NOT the 12th digit to the right if it is there, since this will be the existing checksum) and add these to the result.

 - Divide this result by 10 and take the remainder (modulo 10), and if it is not 0, subtract it from 10 to derive the check digit, otherwise use 0.

-We are working on an online UPC validation tool which will demonstrate this process, so look out for that.
+We now have an online UPC validation tool which demonstrates this validation process, check it out!